ayanguin/Guin_Ayan_WerkStudent_Python/README.md

 - Then it  selects the relevant rows from the table, excluding rows with missing information in any column.
 - Then it  extracts the date from the pdf.
 - Then it  converts the extracted date from text format (e.g., "15.
 März 2024") to a more standard format ("dd/mm/yyyy").
-- Then it  will  extracts the  required value (Total) and cleans up any symbols or extra spaces in the value and converts it to a number for further operationas.
+- Then it  will  extracts the  required value (Total) and cleans up any symbols or extra spaces in the value and converts it to a number for further operations.

 3. **Processing Invoice 2 (sample_invoice_2.pdf)**:
 - The program will again follows similar steps as for invoice 1: opening the PDF, extracting the values, selecting relevant values, and so on.